Educational toy

-Educational toys (sometimes also called "instructive toys") are objects of play, generally designed for children, which are expected to stimulate learning.
+Educational toys (sometimes also called "instructive toys") are objects of play, generally designed for children.
+Educational Toys help with motivation, helping kids use their imagination while still pulling in the real world.
+These toys are important tools that offer news ways for kids to interact and stimulate learning.
 They are often intended to meet an educational purpose such as helping a child develop a particular skill or teaching a child about a particular subject.
 They often simplify, miniaturize, or even model activities and objects used by adults.